Belgium in the Eurovision Song Contest 2003: Internal selection

-The Belgian entry for the 2003 Eurovision Song Contest was selected via an internal selection by RTBF.
+RTBF internally selected its entry for the Eurovision Song Contest 2003.
+RTBF asked record companies which records by Belgian artists will soon be on the market so that they can scout them for potential songs.
 On 18 December 2002, the broadcaster announced that they had selected the group Urban Trad to represent Belgium in Riga, performing the song "Sanomi" at the contest.
 The song was written by member of the group, Yves Barbieux, and was performed in imaginary language.
 "Sanomi" was also the first ever entry at the Eurovision Song Contest that was in imaginary language.
 On 31 March 2003, RTBF held a press conference in Brussels where the song was presented to the public.
 The music video for the song, filmed in late March 2003, was released on the same day of the presentation.

 Controversy

 Following the announcement of the Belgian entrant, it was revealed by the Belgian State Security Service that one of the members of Urban Trad, Soetkin Collier, had been linked to extreme right wing political groups and has had two criminal records relating to participations in prohibited protests.
 It was alleged that Collier had also attended a commemorative event in honour of the Nazi leader Rudolf Hess in Antwerp in 1996.
 Following pressure from local politicians, RTBF announced on 19 February 2003 that Collier would not perform with the group at Eurovision.
+In July 2003, a report from Comité I, which monitors the Belgian State Security Service, was published that revealed that the time of the initial investigation into Soetkin Collier she had already been deemed as 'no longer a danger to democracy' for at least five years prior.